Elgg/Elgg/docs/tutorials/index.rst

 Plugin tutorials
 ################

-These tutorials walk you through all the required steps in order to create your own plugins.
-The instructions are very detailed so you don't necessarily need previous experience on plugin development.
+Walk through all the required steps in order to create your own plugins.

+The instructions are very detailed so you don't need much previous experience on plugin development.

 .. toctree::